A Tutorial on Beyond-Diagonal Reconfigurable Intelligent Surfaces: Modeling, Architectures, System Design and Optimization, and Applications: Introduction

 \subsection{BD-RIS}

 BD-RIS refers to a novel and general framework for RIS whose scattering matrix $\mathbf{\Theta}$ is not limited to be diagonal, hence not only diagonal entries, but also off-diagonal entries which have been forced to zeros in D-RIS can be flexibly tuned to manipulate waves \cite{li2023reconfigurable,shen2021}.
 This is realized by inter-connecting (part of) elements by additional reconfigurable components as illustrated in Fig. \ref{fig:RIS}(b), hence allowing waves absorbed by one element to flow through other elements and generating nonzero and tunable off-diagonal entries in $\mathbf{\Theta}$.
 This brings extra degrees of freedom (DoF) for RIS from the following two perspectives. \begin{itemize} \item \textit{Circuit Design Flexibility:} While D-RIS has individually controllable elements supported by simple architectures, BD-RIS opens the door for diverse architectures by flexibly designing the circuit topology between elements using reciprocal or non-reciprocal devices.
 This leads to $\mathbf{\Theta}$ with various mathematical structures, e.g., being full matrices, block-diagonal matrices, or permuted matrices, and constraints, e.g., being symmetric $\mathbf{\Theta} = \mathbf{\Theta}^\mathsf{T}$ (realized by reciprocal circuits) or asymmetric $\mathbf{\Theta}\ne\mathbf{\Theta}^\mathsf{T}$ (realized by non-reciprocal circuits).
-BD-RIS with multiple forms of $\mathbf{\Theta}$ thus provides opportunities to manipulate waves in a smarter way. \item \textit{Element Arrangement Flexibility:} The way of arranging elements in D-RIS is limited due to the lack of inter-element interactions.
+BD-RIS with multiple forms of $\mathbf{\Theta}$ thus provides opportunities to manipulate waves in a smarter way. \item \textit{Element Arrangement Flexibility:} In D-RIS, the arrangement of the elements is constrained by the absence of inter-element interconnections.
 Specifically, since elements in D-RIS are typically designed to cover half of space, they are often arranged as a 2D planar array, leading to practical location constraints for transmitters and receivers, as illustrated in Figs. \ref{fig:arrangement}(a) and \ref{fig:arrangement}(b).
 By contrast, BD-RIS enables more flexible element arrangements thanks to inter-element connections that allow signals to flow from one direction to another, as illustrated in Figs. \ref{fig:arrangement}(c) and \ref{fig:arrangement}(d).
 BD-RIS with diverse element arrangements thus provides opportunities to achieve larger wireless coverage and denser connectivity. \end{itemize}